ChipJUICE/CogniChip/README.md

-# CogniPower — Adaptive Peripheral Power Management System
+# Adaptive Peripheral Power Management System

 **CogniPower** is an adaptive, multi-peripheral **power management and clock-gating subsystem** designed and developed using the **CogniChip hardware design platform**.